IMERSS/pnw-bryo-atlas/content/taxa/Plagiochila arctica.md

 </div>

  <h2 id="distinguishing-features">Distinguishing Features</h2>

-Known from scant northern records, P. arctica has been variously synonymized with <a href="/taxa/Plagiochila porelloides">P. porelloides</a> and P. asplenioides
+ Known from scant northern records, P. arctica has been variously synonymized with <a href="/taxa/Plagiochila porelloides">P. porelloides</a> and <a href="/taxa/Plagiochila asplenioides">P. asplenioides</a>.
+It is found in arctic and alpine tundra, where its dull green leafy shoots are no more than 2 mm wide.
+The leaves themselves are closely overlapping and are wider than or as wide as long, generally lacking teeth or with a few poorly developed ones.
+Confident identification of this species requires measurement of leaf cells under the microscope.

  <h2 id="similar-species">Similar species</h2>

  XXXXXX

  <h2 id="habitat">Habitat</h2>

  Moist to mesic rock outcrops, boulders, crevices, cliffs, heath, and tundra in the montane, subalpine, and alpine zones

  <h2 id="associated-species">Associated species</h2>

  XXXXXX

  <h2 id="distribution-map">Distribution Map</h2>